 Visitors who are invited to speak to pupils will be informed about our preventing extremism policy and relevant vetting checks are undertaken.
 We undertake due diligence to ensure that visiting speakers are appropriate.
-Speakers are always supervised and will not be allowed to speak to children without a member of staff being present.
+Speakers will be supervised at all times and will not be allowed to speak to children without a member of staff being present.